schriftgestalt/GlyphsSDK/Python Templates/SelectTool/README.md

 		# or:
 		self.name = Glyphs.localize({'en': 'My Select Tool', 'de': 'Mein Auswahlwerkzeug'})

-		# A keyboard shortcut for adctivating/deactivating the plugin
+		# A keyboard shortcut for adctivating/deactivating the plug-in
 		self.keyboardShortcut = 'p'

 		# Position of the tool icon in the toolbar